lincolnnguyen18/weespeak/README.md

 - [ ] User can logout
 - [ ] User can audio call a friend
-- [ ] User can playback audio starting from any word in a chat bubble
+- [ ] User can have their english grammar corrected
-- [ ] Words in chat bubble are highlighted as replayed
-- [ ] User can pause playback
+- [ ] User can have their messages translated

 ## WeeSpeak Part 4